AMReX-Codes/amrex/Docs/sphinx_documentation/source/EB.rst

 Initializing the Geometric Database
 ===================================

-In AMReX the geometric information is stored in a distributed database class that must be initialized at the start of the calculation.
+In AMReX geometric information is stored in a distributed database class that must be initialized at the start of the calculation.
 The procedure for this goes as follows:

-- Define a function of position which describes the surface.
-More specifically, the function class must have a public member function that takes a position and returns a negative value for a position inside the fluid, a positive value in the body, and identically zero at the EB.
+- Define an implicit function of position which describes the surface of the embedded object.
+Specifically, the function class must have a public member function that takes a position and returns a negative value if that position is inside the fluid, a positive value in the body, and identically zero at the embedded boundary.

 .. highlight:: c++